authorizerdev/authorizer/README.md

   Authorizer
 </h1>

 **Authorizer** is an open-source authentication and authorization solution for your applications.
 Bring your database and have complete control over the user information.
-You can self-host authorizer instances and connect to any SQL database.
+You can self-host authorizer instances and connect to any database.

 ## Table of contents